The 95.4 GeV di-photon excess at ATLAS and CMS: Conclusions and outlook

 The di-photon excess observed at ATLAS and CMS is especially intriguing in view of additional excesses that appeared at approximately the same mass.
-Investigating this possibility, we have demonstrated that the S2HDM type~II can simultaneously describe the ATLAS/CMS di-photon excess and the $b \bar b$ excess observed at LEP, whereas no significant signal for the CMS di-tau excess is possible in this model.
-In the S2HDM type~IV, on the other hand, in addition also a sizable signal strength in the di-tau channel can occur, \TB{but with maximally reachable signal rates somewhat below the signal strengths} that would be required to describe the di-tau excess at the level of~$1\,\sigma$.
+Investigating this possibility, we have demonstrated that the S2HDM \GWnn{of} type~II can simultaneously describe the ATLAS/CMS di-photon excess and the $b \bar b$ excess observed at LEP, whereas no significant signal for the CMS di-tau excess is possible in this model.
+In the S2HDM \GWnn{of} type~IV, on the other hand, in addition also a sizable signal strength in the di-tau channel can occur, \TB{but with maximally reachable signal rates somewhat below the signal strengths} that would be required to describe the di-tau excess at the level of~$1\,\sigma$.

-It should be noted in this context that our results in the S2HDM can be generalised to other extended Higgs sectors containing at least one doublet with a SM-like Higgs boson and at least one singlet with a Higgs boson at about $\massAC \gev$.
+It should be noted in this context that our results in the S2HDM can be generalised to other extended Higgs sectors containing \GWn{a SM-like Higgs boson and at least a second Higgs doublet as well as at least one} singlet with a Higgs boson at about $\massAC \gev$.

 In the near future, the \GW{possible} presence of a Higgs boson at about $\massAC \gev$ can be \GW{probed} by the eagerly awaited update of the ATLAS searches in the di-tau final states covering the mass region below $125\gev$. \GW{Furthermore, the Run~3 results from ATLAS and CMS in the di-photon channel near $95 \gev$ will shed light on the question whether the excesses that have been observed by ATLAS and CMS in the di-photon channel have been a first sign of a new particle.} Further into the future, the existence of a possible state \hnf\ will be tested in a twofold way at future Runs of the (HL)-LHC, where the direct searches for $\hnf$ \GW{in different channels} and the coupling measurements of $\hotf$ will benefit in particular from a significant increase of statistics.
 However, it was demonstrated in \citere{Biekotter:2023jld} that the experimental precision of the coupling measurements of the Higgs boson at $125\gev$ might not be sufficient to exclude the S2HDM interpretation of the excesses at $\massAC \gev$, or conversely confirm a deviation from the SM predictions.
 On the other hand, a future $e^+ e^-$ collider could determine the couplings of \hotf\ to a sufficiently high precision~\cite{Biekotter:2023jld}.
 Despite the suppressed couplings of the possible state at $\massAC \gev$ compared to \hotf, a future $e^+e^-$ Higgs factory could produce \hnf\ in large numbers if it has a sufficiently large coupling to $Z$ bosons, see \GW{e.g.\ \citere{Drechsel:2018mgd},} and determine its properties with high precision.